It Is Really Quite As Simple As Switching On A Kettle!

 How Do I Charge My Electric Car?

-There are two ways of charging your electric car at home:
+There are two ways of charging your green car at home:

 Most electric vehicles come with a charging unit that you can plug into domestic power outlets.